-Update: As of July 1, there’s been 485 crashes* involving semi-trucks in Washington State.
-That’s 103 more than the same time last year.**
+Update: As of October 16, there has been 798 crashes* involving semi-trucks in Washington State.
+At the same time last year, there had been 661.**

 Just in the last few weeks, there’s been several major collisions that caused severe injuries—and kept thousands stuck in traffic for hours.

 June 9: Three semi trucks collided in Blaine, Washington, just south of the U.S.-Canada border.
 The Bellingham Herald reported that 2 drivers were injured, one trapped in the truck for over an hour.